laike9m/Cyberbrain/README.md

     ...
 ```

 Cyberbrain keeps your workflow unchanged.
-You run a program (from vscode or command line, both work), call **"Initialize Cyberbrain"** from the [command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette), and a new panel will be opened to visualize how your program execution.
+You run a program (from vscode or command line, both work), call **"Initialize Cyberbrain"** from the [command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette), and a new panel will be opened to visualize how your program executed.

 The following gif demonstrates the workflow (click to view the full size image):